HendrikKrack/my-portfolio/README.md

 ## Inspiration

-This portfolio is inspired by Bruno Simon's award-winning portfolio but built from scratch with your own creative vision and the blue Ford Transit camper van aesthetic you wanted.
+This portfolio is inspired by Bruno Simon's award-winning portfolio but built from scratch with my of combining surfing and coding.

 ## License